-Unlike hemangiomas, most vascular malformations require treatment.
-While not all vascular malformations can be completely eradicated, modern treatment techniques can improve the appearance of the patient and alleviate the symptoms of pain, swelling, and bleeding.
+Most vascular malformations require treatment, to improve appearance and alleviate pain, swelling, and bleeding.
+Sometimes we can completely cure a vascular malformation.
 Many children and adults with vascular malformations achieve high levels of performance at school, in sports, and in their careers.

 Combined Vascular Malformations